dylanharyoto/Secure-Storage/README.md

 When you boot up the server (run), the users.db will be created under /server/data, if not exist yet.

 Then, you can just interact with the client to register your username (email) and password.

+About hashing passwords, I am not sure if I should hash it in client or server.
+I asked gpt, it asked me to hash it in server.
+So the plain password is passed to the server, and hashed there.
+If this is not correct, we can change it.